 Cheap summer getaways in Michigan

-On the Upper Peninsula and Lake Michigan shores, vacation for $100 or less.
+On the Upper Peninsula and Lake Michigan shores, vacation for as little as $100.

 © Beth Gauper